DifHub/dh-metadata-grubber/README.md

        -h, --help       Output usage information
-       -r, --repo       Absolute path to local repository with project metadata (defaults to "") -t, --targetDir  Relative path to directory where resulting js file should be put (defaults to "")
+       -r, --repo       Absolute path to local repository with project metadata (defaults to "") -t, --targetDir  Relative path to directory where resulting js file should be put (defaults to "") -i, --include	Relative path to file describing subset of metadata to be included in result (optional) (defaults to "")
 ```

+Format of include file:
+Each line of the file is partial path that will be included.
+For example if the file has two lines:

+>/TestOrg/systems/TestSystem/applications/App1

+>/TestOrg/systems/System2

+Resulting file will contain only objects from App1 and System2 of TestOrg